-As Seahawks’ Super Bowl win hits five-year anniversary the memories will endure forever
+As Seahawks’ Super Bowl win hits five-year anniversary, the memories will endure forever

 Speaking of soaking, the hardest task for the Seahawks in the second half came when Wilson and tight end Zach Miller had to wade through teammates and others on the sideline to carry the Gatorade cooler to where Carroll was standing to give him the obligatory celebratory bath.

-In a moment that now tugs at the heartstrings even more, Carroll is then shown in the happy post-game on-field celebration spotting Paul Allen and throwing a towel at him to get his attention.
+In a moment that now tugs at the heartstrings even more, Carroll is then shown in the happy postgame on-field celebration spotting Paul Allen and throwing a towel at him to get his attention.

-“Hey!,’’ Carroll yells as Allen recognizes him — barely four years and a month after Allen hired Carroll to revive the franchise in the wake of two seasons in which the Seahawks had gone a combined 9-23 — before the two share a hug.
+“Hey!’’
+Carroll yells as Allen recognizes him — barely four years and a month after Allen hired Carroll to revive the franchise in the wake of two seasons in which the Seahawks had gone a combined 9-23 — before the two share a hug.

 In the locker room later, just before it was opened to the media, Carroll shared one final word with his team.